GSabiniPanini/little-cop3330-assignment4part2/README.md

 Marking an Item Complete
   Click on an Item in the TableTreeView and click the "Toggle Complete" button on the top right

+How do You Sort the ItemList
+  If you want to sort the Item List all you have to do is hit the Sort button on the top right If nothing happens try selecting the ToDoList on the Left side of the Screen then try again

 Changing the Filter
   On the Menu Bar in the Filter Menu at the top left, select the Filter you want to set the TableTreeView to